harshitakanwa/Hotel-managment/README.md

 - Can give Feedback of experience with hotel.
 - Can automatically generate bill.

 ### 3. Other Features
-- Automated emails to users, reminding for renewal of books
+- Automated emails to users, reminding for any Bookings .
-- Users can search books in the catalogue
+- Users can search Hotels in the catalogue.
-- Lending/Taking books is of 3 categories
-    - Take book from Library
-    - Take book from other user
-    - Buy book, if available for sale
-- Automated emails on registration approval/banning/termination
+- Automated emails on Booking  approval/banning/termination.
-- Automated generation of Library ID cards
-- Different types of subscriptions for users

 ## Software Specifications
 |Backend|Frontend|
 |:---|:---|
 |Django (Python)|HTML|
-MySQL(Database)|CSS|
+PostgreSQL(Database)|CSS|
 |   |JS|

 ## Non-Functional Requirements
 - Scalability and reliability is taken care by django, as it is simple, highly scalable and flexible.
 - Security of the sensitive data transmission of users is taken care by django.
 - We designed the database with high data integrity.
-- The performance of the application will be good with the optimised queries in MySQL.
+- The performance of the application will be good with the optimised queries in PostgresSQL.
 - Maintainability and Manageability of the application will be good, as we are following the best Software principles.
-- MySQL is capable enough to scale the project to even higher.
+- PostgreSQL is capable enough to scale the project to even higher.
 - The portability of the application is high, as we are using one of the most popular framework.